GMDPLUTONIC/DialogHandler/about.md

-# Template Mod
+# Easy Dialog

-Edit about.md to change this
+a mod aimed to remake [this mod](https://github.com/FigmentBoy/DialogHandler) but for geode

+for poeple to know, this mod requires you to know json and setup a dialog folder.